esgeronimo/springboot-tracemon/README.md

 The `org.springframework.aop.interceptor.AbstractMonitoringInterceptor` class is an implementation of `org.springframework.aop.Advise` that can be used to intercept method calls for monitoring purposes.

 We created an implementation of the interceptor, `GenericPerformanceMonitorInterceptor`, that is used in creating instances of `org.springframework.aop.Advisor` associated with the following:
 * Database queries - involves repository classes which by convention should be any file under `esgeronimo.github.springboottracemon.infra.repository` with suffix `Repository`.
-See `esgeronimo.github.springboottracemon.infra.trace.ClientPerformanceMonitoringConfig`
+See `esgeronimo.github.springboottracemon.infra.trace.DataSourcePerformanceMonitoringConfig`
 * API calls - involves client classes which by convention should be any files under OR inherits files under `esgeronimo.github.springboottracemon.client`.
-See ` `esgeronimo.github.springboottracemon.infra.trace.
+See `esgeronimo.github.springboottracemon.infra.trace.ClientPerformanceMonitoringConfig`.

 ## Usage
 Run the application: